vplesko/OrbLang/README.md

 cd build
 cmake ..
 cmake --build .
+make install
 cd ..
 ```

-The executable `orbc` should appear somewhere within directory `build`, depending on your platform and Cmake configuration.

-You may run the tests with:
+Optionally, you can also run the tests with:

 ```
 cd tests